A descendant of the Wongaibon and Wiradjuri people from western New South Wales, Graham’s paintings and sculptures express his

 their daily life for thousands of years.
 Walking through 'Country' and seeing the colours of the flora and observing the fauna were signals for foods and medicines for them while also maintaining

 and nurturing the land and its water.
-I want to capture the realism that Aboriginal people were highly intelligent and skilled with living off the land and its water in with my art practice.
-I
+I want to capture the realism that Aboriginal people were highly intelligent and skilled with living off the land and its water in my art practice.
+I aim to

-aim to incorporate today's science and technology in with the 'sign system' to produce artworks that will symbolise and capture our spiritual connection and belonging to land and its water.
-I
+incorporate today's science and technology in with the 'sign system' to produce artworks that will symbolise and capture our spiritual connection and belonging to land and its water.
+I also hope